Now that you know the overall structure of the forex market, let’s delve in a little deeper to find out who exactly

 Since the forex spot market is decentralized, it is the largest banks in the world that determine the exchange rates.

 Based on the supply and demand for currencies, they are generally the ones that make the bid/ask spread that we all love (or hate).These large banks, collectively known as the interbank market, take on a ridonkulous amount of forex transactions each day for both their customers and themselves.

 A couple of these flow monsters include Citi, JPMorgan, UBS, Barclays, Deutsche Bank, Goldman Sachs, HSBC, and Bank of America.

 2. Large Commercial Companies

 Companies take part in the foreign exchange market for the purpose of doing business.

-For instance, Apple must first exchange its U.S. dollars for the Japanese yen when purchasing electronic parts from Japan for their products.Since the volume they trade is much smaller than those in the interbank market, this type of market player typically deals with commercial banks for their transactions.
+For instance, Apple must first exchange its U.S. dollars for the Japanese yen when purchasing electronic parts from Japan for its products.Since the volume they trade is much smaller than those in the interbank market, this type of market player typically deals with commercial banks for their transactions.

 In international cross-border M&As, a lot of currency conversations happens that could move prices around.